mattw200/gemstone-profiler-logger/README.md

    ./bin/pmc-get-header
    ```

-   The output is a tab-separated CSV file header row.
+   The output is a tab-separated CSV header row.

    As well as printing the header row of the results to follow, it also provides
    information on the platform and confirms the PMC event selection (they are
    read back from hardware).
 An example of the output of this program is found
    in the `header.example` file.
 Each PMC column heading looks like:
-   CPU 0 (id:0x07) cntr 3 (0x04)
+   CPU 0 (id:0x07) cntr 3 (0x04), where
    - CPU 0: means it is CPU 0.
    - (id:0x07): identifies the type of CPU (e.g. Cortex-A7 in this case).
 The
      IDCODE is defined in the ARM Reference Manual for the CPU in question.